LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 Curried type constructors are standard in this setting, but not *necessary*.
 The results in this article could also be applied to a setting with uncurried type constructors, at cost to expressiveness or implementation complexity.

+Kinds put types and type constructors on equal footing.
+For the remainder of the article, both concepts will be referred to as types.
+The kind becomes the distinguishing feature.
+For example, "type constructor of arity 2" would be replaced by "type of kind `Type -> Type -> Type`".

+Some final jargon: types with a kind other than `Type` are known as 'higher-kinded types', and parameterising over higher-kinded types is known as 'higher-kinded polymorphism'.

 ### Type Classes

+Rust uses [traits](https://blog.rust-lang.org/2015/05/11/traits.html) to coordinate sizing calculations.
+Each datatype implicitly recieves an implementation of the `Sized` trait, and every type variable that is relevant for a sizing calculation is given a `Sized` bound.
+This means that trait resolution, an already useful feature, can be re-used to perform size calculations.

+Closely related to traits is functional programming concept of type classes.
+There are differences between the two, but those differences don't impact the results of this article.
+Type classes will prove a more convenient language in which to discuss these ideas.

+A type class (or trait) can be considered a predicate on types.
+A type class constraint (or trait bound) is an assertion that the predicate must be true.
+For each constraint that is satisfied, there is corresponding 'evidence' that the predicate is true.

+When a type `T` has a `Sized` constraint, it is being asserted that the statement "`T` has a known size" is true.
+When this statement satisfied (for instance, when `T` is `int32`), evidence is produced, which in this case is *the actual size* of `T` (when `T` is `int32`, the evidence, *its size*, is the number `4`).

+Generic types like `Two<A>` have a size that depends on their type parameter.
+In the language of constraints, it can be said that "`A` is sized" *implies* "`Two<A>` is sized".
+If `A` is `int32`, then its size is `4`, which implies that `Two<int32>` has a size of `4 + 4 = 8`.
+Similarly, of `Pair` it can be said that "`A` is sized *and* `B` is sized" implies "`Pair<A, B>` is sized".

+Note that type *constructors* don't have a size.
+In other words, only types of kind `Type` have a size.
+A type constructor such as `Two` (of kind `Type -> Type`) has a size *function*.
+Given the sizes of the type constructor's parameters, a size function computes the size of the resulting datatype. `Two`'s size function is `\a -> a + a`. `Pair`'s size function `\a -> b -> a + b` (it could also be `\(a, b) -> a + b` in an uncurried setting).

 ## Solution